 Experts will be keeping a close eye on the strength and duration of these vaccines — especially in more vulnerable populations.
-Pekosz doesn't see the need for a national booster campaign yet but says it's not outside the realm of possibilities that “highly vulnerable populations might be asked to go in and take a booster that consists of the delta variant or maybe the next variant that comes by, just to make sure that they're maintaining that level of immunity.”
+Although it’s not recommended yet, “highly vulnerable populations might be asked to go in and take a booster that consists of the delta variant or maybe the next variant that comes by, just to make sure that they're maintaining that level of immunity," Pekosz says.

-5. You may still want to keep your mask handy
+5. You’ll need to keep your mask handy

-The reason?
-No vaccine is 100 percent effective at preventing infection or illness, and with a highly transmissible virus gaining traction in a number of communities throughout the country, a little extra caution makes sense, Pekosz says: “If you know you're in a situation where you'll be coming in contact with people who might be carrying the virus, it's always best to have another layer of protection, like a mask or some level of social distancing.”
+“If you know you're in a situation where you'll be coming in contact with people who might be carrying the virus, it's always best to have another layer of protection, like a mask or some level of social distancing,” Pekosz says.

-Timothy Brewer, M.D., a professor of medicine and epidemiology at the University of California, Los Angeles (UCLA), says there's no good evidence to suggest that vaccinated individuals need to mask up when they're outside, but it's “probably reasonable to consider wearing a mask when you're indoors and around lots of other people, particularly if you can't physically distance.”
-He still wears a mask at the grocery store and says he would do the same if he were going to a large indoor event “like a concert or a movie theater.”
+Timothy Brewer, M.D., a professor of medicine and epidemiology at the University of California, Los Angeles (UCLA), says there's no good evidence to suggest that vaccinated individuals need to mask up when they're outside.
+And so far, no guidance from the CDC suggests this is necessary.

-It's unclear whether other communities will follow L.A.
-County and issue new mask guidelines.
-In the meantime, experts say, pay attention to what's happening in your area.
+A key point, experts say, is to pay attention to what's happening in your area.
 If vaccination rates are high where you are, there's less of a risk.
 “The more you're exposed to people who are unvaccinated, that possibility of getting infected increases,” El-Sadr says.

-Keep this in mind, too, as you travel this summer — especially considering that more than one-third of U.S. counties have vaccination rates under 30 percent, according to CDC data.
+Keep this in mind, too, as you travel this summer — especially considering that a significant share of U.S. counties have vaccination rates under 30 percent, according to CDC data.